Brenton Ryan

 Berg

-Wozzeck (Andres, Drum Major)
+Wozzeck (Hauptmann, Drum Major)

 Lulu (Alwa, Maler)